Varunmargam/My_Blogs/clkw2rt15000909mb2a3l8ocm.md

 # 📍Operating System

-Operating System is nothing but an interface between you and your computer hardware.
-It allows you to perform various tasks such as running applications, creating a file or a folder, etc by the hardware to execute these tasks.
+The Operating System is nothing but an interface between you and your computer hardware.
+It allows you to perform various tasks such as running applications, creating a file or a folder, etc. by the hardware to execute these tasks.
 It has 2 major components:

 * **User Interface**: It is the graphical representation of your OS.
 It allows the user to have a user-friendly environment where they can perform various tasks and run applications.
 The GUI of Ubuntu Linux looks something like this: